-Birdwatch Northumbria began as an idea in 1994 with an October weekend for friends on Holy Island.
+Birdwatch Northumbria began as an idea in 1994 with an October weekend for friends on Holy Island organised by Mark Winter.
 Since then we have been organising both weekends and day tours on Northumberland's coast, moors and hills.
-In 2004 we added 'Enjoying Birds As God's Creation' retreats to our programme - unique weekends of Christian worship, reflection and guided birdwatching.
-We offer such programmes these days under the Even Sparrows banner.

 We pride ourselves in offering personal tuition to small groups that rarely exceed more than eight people per guide.
 Certainly, the feedback from our customers suggests this is greatly appreciated.
 Perhaps this is why so many customers return.